 If all the sources are distant in a high-redshift space, as in the case with the present hypothesis, it is entirely impossible to detect multiple events from a single source.

-{\it Summary--} If the recently discovered population of AGNs in the high-redshift universe emits protons with energies up to $\lesssim 10^{19}$~eV, the inevitable cosmogenic neutrino production in the cosmologically evolving CMB field leads to a sizable neutrino energy flux with a distinctive bump at around 50~PeV.
-This flux can account for the present IceCube data in the 10~PeV region.
-Future observations by next-generation neutrino observatories to confirm this bump will mark the first indication of ultrahigh-energy cosmic-ray emissions in the early universe.
+{\it Summary--} If the recently discovered population of AGNs in the high-redshift universe emits protons with energies up to $\lesssim 10^{19}$~eV, the inevitable cosmogenic neutrino production in the cosmologically evolving CMB field could result in a sizable neutrino energy flux with a distinctive bump at around 50~PeV.
+Future confirmations of this bump by next-generation neutrino observatories will offer the initial examination of the hypothesis of UHECR emissions in the early universe.

 {\it Acknowledgments--} The authors are grateful to Yuichi Harikane and Shigeo Kimura for useful discussions.
 S.Y.~acknowledges the Yukawa International Seminar for the year 2026a for productive discussions about the recent discoveries made by JWST.
 This work is supported by JSPS KAKENHI Grants No. 23H04892, and Institute for Advanced Academic Research of Chiba University.